 Seeking more sustained sources of income, the League researched a clothing consignment shop and in 1990 opened The Wardrobe, a shop carrying “first-class seconds” in ladies, children’s and men’s clothing.
 League members donated clothing and worked shifts at the shop, which was open year-round.
 A survey of the membership revealed that the time commitment required to run The Wardrobe had become increasingly difficult for members to balance with families and careers.
 As a result, The Wardrobe was closed in December, 1996.

 A third cookbook featuring League recipes, Party Receipts, was published in 1993 by Algonquin Books of Chapel Hill.
 League members provided the recipes for the hors d’ouevres cookbook, which continues as a source of funding for the League.

 In an effort to provide seed money for a large scale family preservation program, the League first put on the Charleston Choices Gift Mart in 1995.
 It earned $45,000 in its first year.

-Joseph’s Charleston Adventure, the League’s newest fundraiser, is a children’s book that was published in April, 1998.
+Adding to its Prodict line, Joseph’s Charleston Adventurer, is a children’s book that was published in April, 1998.
 Written and illustrated by Sustainer Laura Jenkins Thompson, the book follows a small boy and Susie, a Boykin Spaniel, as they make their way through Charleston’s historic district.
 All proceeds from the sale of the book will provide funds to continue community programs of the League.